Manage RxJS Subscriptions in Angular

 You have a Web API available that provides endpoints for adding, editing, and retrieving “Todo” Items.
 Now you want to display these “Todo” items in an application.

-In order to get all the data, we have to:
+To get all the data, we have to:

-1. Send an http request
+1. Send an HTTP request

 2. Subscribe to the Observable using subscribe() with a fat arrow function that will eventually receive the todo item payload